uayebforever/jc-handbook/source/M08/MOB_and_Sea_Boat_Launch_&_Recovery.rst

     Raise tack and sheets on the mainsail will reduce the problem.

-k.
+  b.
 Reduce sails to trim for boxing or heaving too.

-l.
+  c.
 Rapid sail reduction to take in all sails and proceed under power.

-m.
-The taking in of all sails in a seaway will remove their stabilising effect and the ship will roll more thus further complicating the sea boat launch.
+  d.
+The taking in of all sails in a seaway will remove their stabilising
+     effect and the ship will roll more thus further complicating the sea boat launch.

 6. Position of rigging that may affect smooth launch. i.e. braces and sheets of the mainsail.

-..

   Special block and lanyard has been mounted on the port mizzen stay to brail up main sail’s port brace.

 7. Recovery under power.

-   n.
+  a.
 Once all sails are secure proceed with Williamson turn or enter
      search patters.

-   o.
+  b.
 Manoeuvre to safer position to launch the sea boat.

 8. Time of the day/night and visibility.
 Is there sufficient daylight to complete the operation?

 9. Experience of the boat crew and the suitability of the sea boat to handle the prevailing conditions.

 For additional factors to be taken into account by the Sea Boat Coxswain and crew when leaving and returning to the ship at sea when the ship is